styxlab/gatsby-theme-try-ghost/packages/gatsby-transformer-rehype/README.md

 The array represents a nested tree, where first level headings are in the root array.
 If a heading has subheadings they will be placed in `items`.
 The elements of items replicate the same structure.
 The maximum level of nesting is 6.

-The `tableOfContents` variable is passed to all sub-plugins.
-Note that the passed `tableOfContents` is based on the initial `htmlAst` and does not include mutations done by sub-plugins.
-This is different from the `tableOfContents` field of the HtmlRehype node which is based on all previous mutations.
-Therefore it is recommended to query the HtmlRehype node whenever possible.
+The `generateTableOfContents` function is passed to all sub-plugins for on-demand creation.
+This function takes `htmlAst` as an argument and returns the `tableOfContents` tree structure.

 ## How to query